This tutorial is also available as a video.

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
 Fork it from the embed below.

 You can now create basic programs on your own or with friends, and you are familiar with the most important Replit features.
 There's a lot more to learn though.
-In the next nine lessons, you'll work through a series of projects that will teach you more about Replit features and programming concepts along the way.
+In the next lessons, you'll work through a series of projects that will teach you more about Replit features and programming concepts along the way.